jekil/awesome-hacking/Readme.rst

 Fuzzing
 -------

+- `Netzob <https://github.com/netzob/netzob>`_ - Netzob is an opensource tool for reverse engineering, traffic generation and fuzzing of communication protocols.
 - `Zulu <https://github.com/nccgroup/Zulu.git>`_ - A fuzzer designed for rapid prototyping that normally happens on a client engagement where something needs to be fuzzed within tight timescales.

 MITM